 Whenever we reject any part of science, we only further lower the importance of science in our culture.
 When science is not respected by the majority, we elect politicians who will not listen to the climatologists or economists.
 Truly, a healthy society depends on an educated population accepting science.

 Science is about figuring out how the world works, but religion is about giving life meaning.
 Is the meaning of life to love God and others?
+Is there some unifying purpose to everything?
 Unlike science, an idea about the meaning of life cannot be tested as being true or untrue.
 But many great things cannot be tested!
 Art cannot be tested!

 We all ask ourselves what the meaning of our life is.
 Religion—organized or otherwise—is the pursuit of meaning, so I think we are all religious even if living life (finding our unique path by walking it) is our only religion.
 I would encourage anybody to explore religion further to ask and search for how God or the universe would want them personally to live, just as I would encourage them to pursue science and art further.
 A life without meaning is a sad life.

 I would say more, but, to me, religion is more private than science is.
 And religion cannot be tested, so I can't say much for sure.